kaltura-vpaas/virtual-meeting-rooms/README.md

 - **ownerId**: (int) in the case that templateEntryId is empty, this user will now own the recording
 - **referenceId**: (string) third party's corresponding event ID
 - **location**: (string) geographical location of the event
+- **tags**: (string) see below

-The creation of the event will return an ID.
+The creation of the event will return an `id`.
 Hold on to that as well.
 And once again, if you've lost track of it, you can use `scheduleEvent.list` to see all of your created events.

 ### Tags / Event Settings